 6) Tap Start to start your session.

-Any user interface elements and app areas you designated as not responding to touch input will be greyed out upon entering Guided Access.
+Any user interface elements and app areas you designated as not responding to touch input will be greyed out upon entering Guided Access on iPhone or iPad.

 Tip: If you haven’t created a Guided Access passcode beforehand in Settings → Accessibility → Guided Access → Passcode Settings → Set Guided Access Passcode, you’ll be prompted to create one now.